mert-byrktr/CMI-2025/README.md

 ### Ensemble Strategy:
 * For single models, I took the majority voting of each fold model.
 * For the multi-model ensemble, took the mean of probabilities.
-* I used Catboost, my custom CNN architecture and some public models
+* I used Catboost, my custom CNN architecture, and some public models.

 ### Public Models:
 * https://www.kaggle.com/code/wasupandceacar/lb-0-841-5fold-single-model-with-split-sensors